 It’s likely you need at least some insurance.
 Most photographers do.

-Google ‘photographer’s insurance’, however, and you get lots of people offering to sell you stuff, but not many people offering to tell you stuff.
+Google ‘ professional photographer’s insurance’, however, and you get lots of people wanting to sell you stuff, but not many people wanting to tell you stuff.

 And that’s no good for anyone.
 So here’s our no-nonsense guide to insurance for photographers.